-University policy outlines a range of behaviors that are prohibited under the Sexual Misconduct Policy.
-These behaviors may also be a violation of the Colorado law.
-People who are impacted by these kinds of abuses have options for reporting to law enforcement or the university.
+University policy outlines a range of behaviors that are prohibited.
+These behaviors may also be a violation of the law in Colorado.
+People who are impacted by these kinds of abuses have options for reporting to the university, law enforcement, or both.

 Signs of incapacitation that would indicate a person is unable to consent:

-- Disorientation, this could include, a person losing track of where they are or who they are with, being confused or unable to remember basic information, or repeating themselves (lack of short-term memory)
+- Disorientation, which could include a person losing track of where they are or who they are with, being confused or unable to remember basic information, or repeating themselves (lack of short-term memory)

-- Loss of motor control, which means a person may not be able to do basic things like insert a key in a lock, not be able to get something out of a wallet, not be able to dress or undress themselves, or walk on their own
+- Loss of motor control, which means a person may not be able to do basic things like inserting a key in a lock, not be able to get something out of a wallet, not be able to dress or undress or walk on their own

 - Unconsciousness, including being asleep or passed out

 These factors are used to determine a person's capacity to consent to sexual activity.

 What is Sexual Misconduct?